Update (28/Apr/2016): A very user friendly multi-instrument tuner from proguitar.com has been embedded with license from the respective site.

 This online tuner is very intuitive and can also detect pitch based on Adobe Flash technology (you need your browser to support Flash to work).
 All you need to do, is:

 - To use the microphone Press “Allow” in the Adobe Flash Player Settings.
 If this does not work you can tune by ear pressing the respective buttons.

 - Click on the vertical Instrument selection box (by default it says Standard Guitar – standard).

 - Select the instrument you are tuning.
 Note for mandolin tuning you need to select the Violin, as the Mandolin instrument strings are wrong!

 - Pluck the string you are tuning, and tighten or loose the corresponding tuning peg until the indication is correct

 In case the microphone is not working, try tuning by ear!

-- You will hear the reference sound for the selected string pairs.
+- Press the button (G, D, A, E) to hear the reference sound for the selected string pairs.

 - Use your ear to match the sound of your mandolin string to the sound you hear from the Online Mandolin Tuner.

 - If there is no match, you need to use a tuning peg to tighten or loose your string.